Interfering with Flight Crew Charges

 The term “special aircraft jurisdiction of the United States” refers to any aircraft that meets the following criteria:

 Not even a little bit.
-Disobeying the instructions of a crew member brings the potential risk of violating federal law.
+Disobeying a crew member’s instructions brings the potential risk of violating federal law.
 If you’re asked to move your chair into the upright position and ignore the attendant, you could be arrested by officials when the flight lands.

 Most of the incidents that end up in an arrest, however, involve a passenger arguing, repeatedly ignoring, or disobeying a crew member or act out in a way that is dangerous for crew or passengers.